ssotoen/gridlock/src/lib.typ

       let body-width = measure(it.body).width

       if body-width > container-width {
-        panic("Make sure none your figures are wider than " + str(container-width/1pt) + "pt.")
+        // TODO: v0.12 might introduce a warning function. could be more appropriate panic("Make sure none your figures are wider than " + str(container-width/1pt) + "pt.")
       }
     })